 System Requirements and Ports Configuration

-This document outlines the system requirements and port configurations for deploying and operating Autom Mate, including Autom Center and Mate Agent.
+This document outlines the system requirements and port configurations for deploying and operating Autom Mate, including Autom Center and .
 These requirements are crucial to ensuring optimal performance, especially in data-intensive environments and scenarios with multiple automations (Automs).
 Additionally, this document provides a detailed breakdown of port configurations required for different deployment scenarios.

 For on-premises deployments, the following hardware specifications are required to ensure efficient operation: